Department of English

 EL-345.
 Gothic Literature.
 3 Credits.

-The gothic mode in fiction has been popular for over two centuries.
-This course explores stories and novels, both British and American, that reflect crucial elements of the genre.
+The Gothic mode in fiction has been popular for over two centuries.
+This course explores stories and novels, from The Castle of Otranto to The Exorcist, that reflect crucial elements of the genre.
+We will be reading all forms of the Gothic-supernatural, mechanical, and psychological.
 Prerequisites: EL-123, EL-134.

 EL-348.
 American Literature to 1870.
 3 Credits.